|Sunday||1 - 5|

 Thursdays, 1-4pm, The Watercolor Group.
 This social, non-instructive painting group is open to anyone with an interest in watercolors.
 Bring your materials and paint with fellow artists.
 For further information, contact Cathy Brion at 321-258-2011 or Jo Lincoln at 321-868-0163.

 Fridays, 10am-1pm, Master Gardening Clinic.
 Master Gardeners answer questions about plants, pests, diseases, etc, in this open house held each Friday in the Captain's Room.
 Contact Marion Anderson for details at 321-784-1874.

-Fridays, 10am-2pm, SHINE Individual Counseling.
+Saturdays, by appointment, SHINE Individual Counseling.
 Trained SHINE (Serving Health Insurance Needs of Elders) counselors assist seniors and the disabled with their Medicare and Medicaid questions in Study Room 4.
 SHINE one-on-one counseling is free, unbiased, and confidential.
-Appointments get priority but are not required.
-For more info call 321-323-9418 or email firstname.lastname@example.org
+For more info or to schedule a counseling session call 321-323-9418 or email firstname.lastname@example.org.

 YOUTH DEPT. PROGRAMS

 10:15am, Toddler Time (ages 5 and under)